swaptacular/swpt_accounts/README.md

 How to run all services (production-like)
 -----------------------------------------

-To start the containers, use this command:
+To start the container, along with a PostgerSQL server, a RabbitMQ server, and a HTTP-proxy server, use this command:

     $ docker-compose -f docker-compose-all.yml up --build